CodehubX/gapps-remover/Readme.md

 =================

 * Script removes apps from /system partition.
 Probably some of them was updated and additionally stored in your internal memory.
-* The flashable-zip supports Android 2.3+ up to Android Nougat 7.1.2.
+* The flashable-zip supports Android 2.3+ up to Android Oreo 8.1.
 * The script can mount /system automatically which means you don't need do it by yourself.
 * The script was tested on CyanogenMod (LineageOS) only but theoretically should work on most ROM's.
-* It's flashable via CWM and TWRP.
+* It's flashable via CWM or TWRP.

 What will be deleted?